Managed Profile

 • 20: Surge Mac 5.6.0, Surge iOS 5.10.0, Body Rewrite, Inline Map Local

-When using strings in expressions, the strings should be wrapped with '.
-When an expression contains spaces, it should be wrapped in "".
+Strings in expressions should be wrapped in '.
+When an expression contains spaces, wrap the whole expression in ".

 #!REQUIREMENT "CORE_VERSION>=22 AND SYSTEM=='iOS'" Group = smart, policyA, policyB

-Expressions will be lost when modifying profile in the UI, so this feature is mainly used for managed and enterprise profiles.
+Expressions are lost when modifying a profile in the UI, so this feature is mainly used for managed and enterprise profiles.

-Since earlier versions than Surge iOS 5.11.0 and Mac 5.7.0 do not support this expression, both line beginning and line end notation methods are provided, allowing for flexible support of older versions.
+Versions earlier than Surge iOS 5.11.0 and Mac 5.7.0 do not support this expression, so both beginning-of-line and end-of-line notations are available for compatibility.
 For example, if you want to use Smart Group for clients that support it, you can write:

 #!REQUIREMENT CORE_VERSION>=22 Group = smart, policyA, policyB